mitodl/ocw-hugo-themes/docs/steps/06-generic-content-pages.md

   - Homepage offline CTA behavior is solved.
   - `course-offline-v3` remains thin and no schema changes are allowed.

-## Current Repo Truth
+## Current Repo Truth (post-implementation)
+- Generic content pages (`pages/single.html`, `pages/section.html`) are inherited from `course-v3` without forking.
+- The offline-v3 routing overrides from step 03 handle all internal link rewriting.
-- `course-v3/layouts/pages/single.html` and `course-v3/layouts/pages/section.html` render through `course_content.html`.
+- Tables, sub/superscripts, shortcode links, and markdown links all render correctly in offline-v3.
-- Generic content pages include typography, tables, sub/superscripts, markdown links, nested sections, and shortcode-generated links.
+- Section/subsection navigation works with package-local links.

+## Implementation Notes
+- No `course-offline-v3/layouts/pages/` overrides were needed.
+The v3 page layouts work as-is with the offline routing helpers.
+- Verified by `generic-content-pages.spec.ts`:
+  - `/pages/syllabus` — table rendering
+  - `/pages/section-1` — section content loads
+  - `/pages/subsection-1a` — nav links are package-local
+  - Footer link assertions pass
+- Also verified by `routing-v3-offline.spec.ts`:
+  - `/pages/shortcode-demos` — shortcode-generated links are package-local
-- Future `instructor_insights` pages follow the same general page-content path.
+- The `instructor_insights` layout path was not explicitly tested but follows the same `course_content.html` rendering path.

 ## Read Only These Files
 - `course-v3/layouts/pages/single.html`